crdoconnor/strictyaml/FAQ.rst

   g: shake it all about # not necessary
   h: "on"               # necessary

-Several other configuration language formats also have syntax typing in lieu of schemas, and suffer from the same problems.
+Several other configuration language formats also have syntax typing in lieu of schemas.
 They are:

 * TOML
 * JSON5
 * HJSON
 * SDLang
 * HOCON

+INI does not.

 What is wrong with binary data?